 As an example, let’s bring in the Fear & Greed Index.
 On 11th May 2021, the price of Bitcoin closed at $56,704, while the FOMO index was at 61, denoting Neutral and Greed.
 The landscape changed on 12th May, when it dipped to $49,150, one of its biggest falls within 24 hours.
 The FOMO index, in contrast, soared to 68, which only the following day collapsed with investor sentiment.

-Similar patterns were also observed when prices witness a sharp decline.
-This indicates that when FOMO hits at a large scale, first the crypto moves, and then investor sentiment.
+Similar patterns were also observed when prices witnessed a sharp decline.
+This indicates that when FOMO hits at a large scale, first, the crypto moves, and then investor sentiment.

-If you are FOMOing (yes, that’s what investors say), the consequences can often become serious, not just for you, but for the market.
-Being an investor, you might have experienced it as well, that FOMOing leads to irrational thoughts that result in unreasonable decisions in trading.
-In fear of an asset’s further decrease, investors often sell out their holdings, which further affects its market value, especially when FOMO hits with large numbers of traders.
+If you are FOMOing (yes, that’s what investors say), the consequences can often become serious, not just for you but for the market.
+Being an investor, you might have experienced it as well that FOMOing leads to irrational thoughts that result in unreasonable decisions in trading.
+In fear of an asset’s further decrease, investors often sell out their holdings, which further affects its market value, especially when FOMO hits large numbers of traders.